 Postgraduate research

-BBSRC Midlands Innovative Biosciences Training Partnership
+BBSRC Midlands Integrative Biosciences Training Partnership

 Qualification: PhD

-Start date: 25 September 2023
+Start date: 22 September 2025

 Overview

-The Midlands Integrative Biosciences (Doctoral) Training Partnership (MIBTP) is a BBSRC funded doctoral training partnership between University of Warwick, University of Birmingham, University of Leicester, Aston University and Harper Adams University.
+The Midlands Integrative Biosciences (Doctoral) Training Partnership (MIBTP) is a BBSRC funded doctoral training partnership between University of Warwick, University of Birmingham, University of Leicester, Aston University, Coventry University and Harper Adams University.
 The universities are separate entities, but there is large and growing cooperation between partners.
 We recognise that interdisciplinarity underpins most significant research and that critical mass is vital to ensure impact globally.

 Doctoral training partnerships